Starting your retail store requires lots of attention. The same goes for the opening and closing procedures you must follow daily.

 - Takedown the signage that is not in use anymore.
 Do not let the promotional signage on your store that ended two days back.

-- Keep your signage update.
+- Keep your signage updated.
 If there are new ones, add them.

-After getting the store ready, and ensuring everything, and making sure there is nothing wrong.
+After getting the store ready, ensuring everything and there is nothing wrong.

 Now, turn on the electronic systems and check the registrar.
 Keep things ready to go.